How to Increase Your Blog Reach with Pinterest

 But the main differences are:

 - You can only belong to 5 tribes at one time and have a limit of 30 pin submissions per month.
-(Unless you choose to pay for tribe power ups — which are pricey),
+(Unless you choose to pay for tribe power ups — which have a cost),

 - You are pretty much required to pin one-for-one.
 (Which you should be doing in group boards anyway, but you know there are so many people out there who don’t …)